gebauerm/librechat_test/README.md

 ## Clone the Repository

 Create a [GitHub](https://github.com/) account and get familiar with [cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+Make sure to clone the repository with a [generated SSH-Key](https://docs.github.com/de/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [add it to your github Account](https://docs.github.com/de/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 ## Podman Desktop + Podman + WSL